Useful Information - Please click the sections below to expand the content.

 Attendance and Times of the School Day

-The Autumn Term starts on Thursday 3rd September.
-Please note our term dates differ to those on the NCC website.
-A full list of our term dates is available on our website www.moultonschool.co.uk/dates.
+The Autumn Term starts on Monday 5th September.
+Please note our term dates differ to those on the WNC website.
+A full list of our term dates is available on our website www.moultonschool.co.uk/dates or you can download a printable calendar for September 2022-23.

 The school day starts at 8.45am and ends at 3.10pm.
 Students can arrive from 8am and the school library is supervised and open from 8am for students to work quietly.
 Please do not drop off your child before 8am.
 Any students who arrive at their first lesson after 8.50am will get a late mark and an automatic detention that lunchtime.
 It is very important that your child arrives at school on time so we recommend they aim to arrive between 8am and 8.40am.